mehak25/mehak25.github.io/index.md

 <span style="color:blue">
 I am actively looking for self-motivated students interested in deep learning and natural language processing with applications in healthcare.
-Please feel free to send me an email with your Resume/CV, if you are interested!</span>
+Please apply to PhD program in Computer Science at Southern Methodist University, if you are interested!</span>